Battle of Łódź (1939): Prelude

 The German aggression was anticipated by the Poles from the spring of 1939, when Poland refused to join the Axis against the Soviet Union (see Polish Soviet War of 1919-1920).
 Poland’s strategy during the forecasted war would be to withstand the initial German attack and trigger France and Great Britain to declare war on Germany, and, afterwards, to execute a fighting retreat to the Romanian Bridgehead.
 Polish General Juliusz Rómmel was given command of the Łódź Army and to buy time to finish the mobilization of his own army, he led three divisions in the direction of the border.
 He believed that only through mobility and continuous resistance ("fighting for every village"), the German advance could be slowed enough to finish mobilization of his own army.
 The headquarters of the army were in the city of Łódź.
 The reason for the late mobilization was pressure from the French and the British not to mobilize.
-As of 29 August 1939, the Poles re—started the mobilization against advice from Paris and London (see Jabłonków Incident, 25 August 1939).
+As of 29 August 1939, the Poles restarted the mobilization against advice from Paris and London (see Jabłonków Incident, 25 August 1939).